Trainz: Trainz

-The first ever version of Trainz originally started life as a set of downloadable files in 2000, eventually becoming Trainz 0.9, which was a CD-ROM beta that was mailed to testers by Auran.
+The first ever version of Trainz originally began as a set of downloadable files in 2000, eventually becoming Trainz 0.9, which was a CD-ROM beta that was mailed to testers by Auran.
+The front cover of the beta donned a SBB Ce 6/8 II "Krokodil" locomotive in front of a mountainous terrain.
+The "Krokodil" locomotive would later become an official addon for the budding game.

+Another train simulator, Microsoft Train Simulator released roughly one year after the beta released to testers, and both Trainz and MSTS proved to be fierce competitors.
+As a rebuttal to the GE Dash 9-44CW model used in MSTS, Auran had created their own version intended for usage in Trainz.
+However, it, alongside many 3D models of American, Canadian, British, German, Swedish, Russian, Australian, Italian, and Spanish rolling stock went unused in the final release.

 Trainz Community Edition was released in December 2001, with Service packs 1 (April), 2 (June) and 3 (November) being released in 2002, in which they progressively updated the Community Edition, Trainz 1.0, to versions 1.1, 1.2, and 1.3 successively.
 Two retail builds (retail versions releases) existed; the English/USA version is commonly known as Trainz 1.0.

 Trainz Retail Edition was released in June 2002 aimed at the United States and other North American markets.

 Service pack 3 was released in November 2002, this updated both the Community and Retail Editions to version 1.3.
 Thus all USA versions are commonly known as Trainz 1.3.

-The Ultimate Trainz Collection, or UTC, was released on 26 November 2002 in North America as a 3-CD set including extra rolling stock, and a CD-ROM with TrainzScript-based scenarios and route map content based on Trainz 1.3 tech.
+The Ultimate Trainz Collection, informally abbreviated as UTC, also known as Trainz 1.5, was released on 26 November 2002 in North America as a 3-CD set including extra rolling stock, and a CD-ROM with TrainzScript-based scenarios and route map content based on Trainz 1.3 tech.
 This was the first edition to include the formerly separately retailed PaintShed program and support RailDriver, as well as the first incorporating Trainz user developed freeware content as part of the release, some of which became Trainz staple content in TRS2004 et al. through current releases.